-I became a principal when I was 29 years old.
-Because my youth and inexperience were noticeable among our veteran faculty, I sought to ensure that no one questioned my ability to lead.
-I believed that, “Executives, and particularly leaders, should be either stoic or cheerful; they must project confidence and damp down any negativity bubbling up inside them.”
+Dr. Melissa Matarazzo, Studer Education leader coach, became a principal when she was 29-years-old.
+Because her youth and inexperience were noticeable among veteran faculty, she sought to ensure that no one questioned her ability to lead.
+Dr. Matarazzo believed that, “executives, and particularly leaders, should be either stoic or cheerful; they must project confidence and damp down any negativity bubbling up inside them.”

+For a quick read, check out Dan Casetta’s 5 Tips to Develop Better Control over Your Emotions, including the wise, “Focus on what you can control.”
 Take this tip, and do your best to follow David and Congleton’s guidance to tackle your feelings “in a mindful, values-driven, and productive way.”
-Happy managing!